lex4736/marketingweb-coderefactor/README.md

 <h1>Code Refactoring of Marketing Website</h1>
 <p></p>
+<h3>DESCRIPTION OF PROJECT</h3>
+Marketing Agency is looking to update their website so that it meets accesibility standards and is optimized for seach engines
+<br><br>
+<h3>SUMMARY OF WORK COMPLETED</h3>

 <---HTML CHANGES --->
 - Converted existing non semantic html codes to html 5 semantic codes for better accesibility
 - Removed redundant class references
 - Added Alt tags to images for SEO Compatability
-- Updated Title of elements for clearer description
+- Updated title of elements for clearer description
 - Minor cleanup and arrangement of overall code structure so it follows logical structure

 <-- CSS CHANGES -->